Refine by health condition

 UPMC Passavant

 Uma Purighalla, MD, specializes in internal medicine and is board-certified by the American Board of Internal Medicine.
 She is affiliated with UPMC Passavant.
 Dr. Purighalla received her medical degree from the Medical College of Pennsylvania (now Drexel University College of Medicine) and completed her residency at Lenox Hill Hospital.
 Dr. Purighalla is highly rated in 11 conditions, according to our data.
-Her top areas of expertise are Vitamin D Deficiency, Sitosterolemia, Multiple Carboxylase Deficiency, and Vitamin B12 Deficiency Anemia.
+Her top areas of expertise are Vitamin D Deficiency, Sitosterolemia, Folate Deficiency, and Vitamin B12 Deficiency Anemia.

 What is a primary care physician (PCP)?